U.S. refinery strike spreads to one-fifth of national capacity

 The strike may complicate operations at the Port Arthur refinery, where two of three crude distillation units, the workhores of the refinery, are running below capacity and fuel-making units are shut for repairs or refurbishment.

-Shell and the union met continuously from Wednesday through Friday following a week-long break for the company to reply to an information request and a counterproposal from the USW.
+Shell and the union met continously from Wednesday through Friday following a week-long break for the company to reply to an information request and a counterproposal from the USW.

 Union negotiators have rejected seven contract offers from Shell.